 As you are stitching make sure your stitches are going over the inch of thread at the back to secure it.
 Repeat this until you come to the end of the thread or colour you are using.
 To see how to secure your thread when you come to the end visit this post.

 And that’s how you start cross stitching!
-For more cross stitch help why not sign up to receive your free e-book as well as other cross stitch goodies!
+For more cross stitch help why not sign up to receive your free cross stitch guide for beginners as well as other cross stitch goodies!
 You will also receive regular cross stitch tutorials and patterns.